Solid-that-flows picture of glass-forming liquids

 Consider next the largest barriers.
 Being also spatially isolated, these form ``islands of immobility''.
-Including gradually smaller barriers, at some point there is ``slow-domain percolation'', which defines a characteristic time scale that we identify with $\ta$: On time scales shorter than $\ta$ the system is rigid and can sustain an externally imposed shear stress, while on longer time scales than $\ta$ the slow-domain percolation cluster ``dissolves'' in a self-reinforcing way, allowing the system to flow in response to an external stress \cite{ton20}.
-Single-particle motion is thus predicted to be spatially heterogeneous on short time scales, but homogeneous on time scales longer than $\ta$ \cite{cha97,yam98,ric99,glo00,xu23}.
-Borrowing a phrase from NMR theory, this has been referred to as ``rate exchange'' \cite{sch91a,die97,sil99}.
-The result is that the largest barriers are never transcended because they ``prefer'' to wait until being lowered by elastic facilitation and/or by the collective structural relaxation (flow) taking place on the $\ta$ time scale.
+Including gradually smaller barriers, at some point there is slow-domain percolation.
+This defines a characteristic time scale that we identify with $\ta$: on time scales shorter than $\ta$ the system is rigid and can sustain an externally imposed shear stress, while on longer time scales the slow-domain percolation cluster ``dissolves'', allowing the system to flow in response to an external stress \cite{ton20}.
+What happens then is that the system flows enough to loosen the structure around any high-energy-barrier location of the liquid.
+This lowers these barriers before they are transcended, which explains why loss peaks generally are Debye on the low-frequency side.
+This picture of the $\alpha$ relaxation may be referred to as ``dynamic rigidity percolation'' \cite{dou22}.
+Note that the long-time flow does not mean the system is like a standard liquid at long times, it is still better regarded as a \stf.

+A consequence of the above physical picture is that single-particle motion is predicted to be spatially heterogeneous on short time scales, but homogeneous on time scales longer than $\ta$ \cite{cha97,yam98,ric99,glo00,xu23}.
 That structural relaxation and thereby $\ta$ is controlled by the slow particles is an old idea \cite{sti88,glo00,kum06,sza06}, which has recently been confirmed in experiments \cite{hig18a}, as well as in equilibrium \cite{gui22,sca22} and aging \cite{dou22} simulations.